umakiyer/School_District_Analysis/README.md

 * How is the school summary affected?
    * The passing percenatge for the math, reading & overall passing  for Thomas High School decreased roughly by 30%.
 * How does replacing the ninth graders math and reading scores affect Thomas High School’s performance relative to the other schools?
-   * Thomas High School still was still in Top 5 performing schools.
+   * Thomas High School still was in Top 5 performing schools.
 * How does replacing the ninth-grade scores affect the following:
   * Math and reading scores by grade
       * The math & reading grades for the 10-12th grade didn't change.
 The ninth grade math & reading school were changed to 'null' as per requirement.
   * Scores by school spending
     * The scores by school spending didn't change.
   * Scores by school size